 Much of Alex’s current work focuses on planetary thinking: strategies for better understanding the large human and natural systems that increasingly impact every aspect of our lives, and using our new insight to focus on breakthrough efforts to increase the odds of humanity thriving over the long-term while we succeed now.

-Previously, Alex was Executive Editor of Worldchanging.com after he co-founded the organization in 2003 until it closed in 2010.
+Previously, Alex was Executive Editor of Worldchanging.com, co-founding the organization in 2003 and leading it until it closed in 2010.
 In those seven years, Alex made Worldchanging one of the world’s leading sustainability-related publications, with an archive of almost 12,000 articles and a large global audience (Worldchanging reached over 8 million unique readers and was rated the second largest sustainability site on the web by Nielsen Online in 2008).